 - Encryption methods are being used on all portable devices (laptops, mobile devices, and removable storage)

-Question 2.6 – Research Activities: It is important to provide a detailed description of any activities the research participant will perform that entail the use of the any electronic data (e.g., accessing a website, downloading an App, text messages, completing a survey) so the IRB can determine that risks are minimized.
+- Include a detailed description of any research activities the research participant will perform that entail the use of the any electronic data (e.g., accessing a website, downloading an App, text messages, completing a survey) so the IRB can determine that risks are minimized.

 University of Pittsburgh